euiyounghwang/Prometheus-monitoring-exporter/Grafana-log/log-aggregation-setup.md

 # Log Aggregaation
 <i>Log Aggregaation

+Currently, Grafana (v.10.x) that we are using does not support ES v.5, so I found a possible Grafana version that can connect with ES v.5 and additionally set up a lower version (v.8.0.0) of Grafana for text logs.
+This version of Grafana provide users to add ES v.5 as a data source to get data from the index.

+So, I am proceeding with the following steps:

+- Filebeat to read the logs
+    - Rather than sending all lines to logstash using Filebeat, I thought it would be better to send only ERROR log lines regarding to "Spark apps".
+So I am implementing python-based agent to send only ERROR logs) instead of Filebeat    <Doing>
+- Ship to logstash ("Python-based agent" transmit only 'ERROR' logs to logstash)
+    - Use grok filter from the ERROR line to create json format  <Doing>
+- Ingest "Error logs" into Elasticsearch (Dev) and create indices ("logstash-logger-yyyy-mm-dd").
+- In Grafana, Create a dashboard that displays text logs. <Will>

 To save spark text log, we need to pass it to filebeat-logstash-es cluster.
 However, if we pass all lines in the spark log or archive log files to logstash using filebeat, a lot of traffic will be generated.
 So, instead of filebeat, I implemented a python script as agent to read only error logs and pass them to logstash.
 - ./push_to_logstash.sh start (This script will be run as agent to send text logs to logstash using TCP socket)